Solar Facebook ads are a great way to get a lot of solid solar leads. Learn how it all works with Facebook lead generation ad examples here.

 What you’re trying to do is sell them on the benefits of what you offer first.
 Then, strategically incorporate a lead form widget that requests one piece of information at a time from the user.
 Using content as a news article with a good angle has worked well for my team.
 This content model and framework is also known as an Advertorial.

-When you are running Facebook solar lead generation campaigns you would use the consideration lead generation tactics and make your CTA (call-to-action) the landing page destination.
+When you are running Facebook solar lead generation campaigns you would use the consideration lead generation tactics .
+Make your CTA (call-to-action) the landing page destination.